mlswg/mls-architecture/draft-rescorla-mls-architecture.md

    might trigger a new key derivation step which allows the shared group key to be updated, thus providing post-compromise security.

-Clients in groups (and by extension Members) have equal rights for managing groups and sending messages, unless specified otherwise outside of the messaging protocol, typically at the application layer.

 Clients may wish to do the following:

  -  create a group by inviting other members